 Ejiofor shines as Ray.
-The genuine smile we see in flashbacks of him, Jess, and Carolyn are permanently erased through a pair of eyes that confirm that the man we once knew died the moment he found Carolyn in the dumpster.
+The genuine smile we see in flashbacks of him, Jess, and Carolyn is erased permanently through a pair of eyes that confirm that the man we once knew died the moment he found Carolyn in the dumpster.
 He pours his heart into each scene, and, for me, he proved that his performance as Solomon Northup in 12 Years a Slave wasn’t a fluke performance.
 While he hasn’t received the best roles in his life, when given a chance, Ejiofor excels.
 Kidman’s performance as the attorney who does her best to check her emotions at the door was weak.
-Claire’s character just wasn’t fair to Ray.
-There was an underlining attraction between these two both in 2002 and in the present day.
+Claire’s character was unfair to Ray.
+There was an underlying attraction between these two, both in 2002 and in the present day.
 Claire is engaged and then married, and Ray respects those boundaries despite feeling that he is missing out on the love of his life, which he perceives isn’t even happy with the man she is with.
-Adding insult to insult is that she almost tells him straight up that he shouldn’t have respected these boundaries.
-It’s a lame storyline that doesn’t serve its purpose in this film.
+Adding insult to injury is that she almost tells him straight up that he shouldn’t have respected these boundaries.
+It’s an uninteresting storyline that doesn’t serve its purpose in this film.

-Finally, I’m not yet sold on Billy Ray as a director.
-This is just his third directorial effort and only the second you’ve heard of (the excellent Breach being the other).
+Finally, the jury is still out on Billy Ray as a director.
+This movie is just his third directorial effort and only the second you’ve heard of (the excellent Breach being the other).
 I say this because this man has written some fantastic screenplays over the last decade, including Captain Phillips, The Hunger Games, Source Code, and State of Play, to start.
 I’m not going to give up on directing because the potential is there, but please don’t give up your day job because you are fantastic at it.

 Underwhelming film.
 Check it out on cable if you are into suspense/mystery/drama type films.